 Michael has over forty years of writing experience.
-He is the former editor of Bearing Drift Magazine, and has previously written for Richmond Bible Examiner, Richmond Pro-Life Examiner, and Richmond Performing Arts Examiner.
-He has blogged at The Write Side of My Brain for over ten years and is the principle contributor to Historic Occasions.
+He is the former editor of Bearing Drift Magazine and has previously written for Richmond Bible Examiner, Richmond Pro-Life Examiner, and Richmond Performing Arts Examiner.
+He has blogged at The Write Side of My Brain for over ten years.
 His book, How to Break into the Event Planning Business, was published by DreamJobsToGo and is now available upon request.

 Michael’s experience is not limited to his writing.
 He has spent over thirty years in politics and public policy with more than twenty years with the Commonwealth of Virginia.
 He was previously Director of Meetings and Conventions for a national association of state legislators where he annually coordinated a White House briefing, an orientation for new state legislators and an annual meeting with over 2,000 attendees.

 Since the premiere, Michael has returned to his novel Not Much to Talk About (working title).

 Michael has a Bachelor of Arts Degree from Asbury University where he studied Communications Arts with minor concentrations in drama and music.
 He holds a Certificate in Christian Education from Asbury Theological Seminary and a Biblical Training Certificate from the Christian Counseling and Training Center.